 The single most important thing a developer can do to stabilize holograms is to render at 60 FPS.
 Dropping below 60 FPS will dramatically reduce hologram stability, regardless of the stabilization plane optimization.

-Best practices.
 There is no universal way to set up the stabilization plane and it is app-specific, so the main recommendation is to experiment and see what works best for your scenarios.
 However, try to align the stabilization plane with as much content as possible because all the content on this plane is perfectly stabilized.

-Things to Avoid.
 The stabilization plane is a great tool to achieve stable holograms, but if misused it can result in severe image instability.

 Though it's difficult to completely avoid color separation, there are several techniques available to mitigate it.